Abu Sayeed Chowdhury: UN Committee

 In 1978, Chowdhury was elected a member of the United Nations Sub-committee on Prevention of Discrimination and Protection of Minorities.
 In 1985, he was elected chairman of the UN Human Rights Commission.
 He was honoured with the insignia of Deshikottam by Visva-Bharati University.
 Calcutta University awarded him the honorary degree of Doctor of Law.

 Death and legacy

 Chowdhury died of a heart attack in London on 2 August 1987 and was buried in his village, Nagbari of Tangail.

 Controversy

-Right after the assassination of Sheikh Mujibur Rahman, Abu Sayeed Chowdhury joined the cabinet of the new government as the foreign minister and praised the mastermind of the assassination Khondaker Mostaq Ahmad by saying, "President Khondaker Mostaq Ahmad believes in democracy and he wants to restore democratic atmosphere in the country."
+Right after the assassination of Sheikh Mujibur Rahman, Abu Sayeed Chowdhury joined the cabinet of the new government as the foreign minister and praised the new president, Khondaker Mostaq Ahmad, by saying, "President Khondaker Mostaq Ahmad believes in democracy and he wants to restore democratic atmosphere in the country."